-The relationship between the caregiver and the person receiving care
+The relationship between the caregiver and the receiver of care

 The type of impairment involved

-When the person receiving care suffers from a physical impairment, the experience of the holiday can be very demanding for the caregiver.
+When the person receiving care suffers from a physical impairment only, this is actually much easier for the caregiver.
+However, holiday celebrations can still be very difficult to manage.
 It can be difficult to travel and challenging to spend time in the home of a family member who lacks special medical equipment.
 This may be something as simple as needing a raised toilet seat and grab bars in the bathroom.

 The amount of support the caregiver receives from others

-In some cases, there may not be any extended family members living.
-In other cases, family members may live too far away.
+In some cases, there may not be any extended family members.
+In othercases, family members may live too far away.
 Occasionally family members may believe that the caregiver has chosen his or her role and all of its consequences.
 If there has been controversy over long term care options, those who favored long term care may feel that they have no obligation to help the caregiver who has chosen to keep their loved one at home.

-Whatever the circumstances, helping a caregiver during the holidays is an act of kindness that can make a difference for everyone involved: the person receiving care, the caregiver, and the person taking time out from their own holiday to pitch in so everyone gets a chance to celebrate.
+Whatever the circumstances, helping a caregiver during the holidays is an act of kindness that can make a difference for everyone involved: the recipient, the caregiver, and the person taking time out from their own holiday to pitch in so everyone gets a chance to celebrate.

 Caregivers themselves can only do what their circumstances allow.
 However, it helps to realize that every person has limitations.
 Caregivers can ask for help, or even demand it.
-If they don’t receive it, their only options are to review their circumstances for available alternatives and then to simply do the best they can.
+If they don’t receive it, their only options are to review their circumstances for available alternatives and/or to simply do the best they can.
+A significant number of caregivers don’t have any alternatives due to a lack of resources and support.
 Being a caregiver can be rewarding, but it is rarely easy.